Mosquitos in Maine test positive for West Nile virus

 Maine’s Health and Environmental Testing Laboratory confirmed the presence of West Nile virus in a single mosquito pool, which is a collection that contains between 1-50 mosquitoes, last Tuesday in Kittery.

 Earlier this week, the Maine CDC said an adult from Cumberland County was diagnosed with West Nile virus.
-The origin of the virus is unknown, as the person travelled to several other states during the time prior to developing symptoms.
+The origin of the virus is unknown, as the person traveled to several other states during the time prior to developing symptoms.

-The CDC says the person became ill in early August while on a cross country road trip.
+The CDC says the person became ill in early August while on a cross-country road trip.
 The person was hospitalized and is recovering.

 It was the first case of West Nile virus diagnosed in a Maine resident since 2015.